 if you only selected points in one surface…).

 To select control points of different surfaces,

-in the same object, you must use either border select or circle select.
+in the same object, you must use either box select or circle select.

 Holding down Ctrl while LMB will not work.